Director/PDMR Shareholding () | aktiencheck.de

 NOTIFICATION OF TRANSACTION BY PERSON DISCHARGING MANAGERIAL RESPONSIBILITIES ("PDMR")

-Northern Venture Trust PLC ("the Company") has been notified that, following a market purchase, the following PDMR acquired ordinary shares of 25 pence each in the Company.
+Northern Venture Trust PLC ("the Company") has been notified that in respect of the final dividend for the financial year ended 30 September 2016 paid on 23 December 2016, the following PDMR acquired ordinary shares of 25 pence each in the Company through his participation in the Company's dividend investment scheme.

 The Notification of Dealing Form for the above PDMR can be found below.
 This notification is made in accordance with the Market Abuse Regulation.